tejasymarathe/Predictive_Modeling_for_Credit_Card_Approval-/README.md

 ## SQL Queries

-Using cleaned data, the following queries will be performed using MySQL or PyMySQL:
+Using cleaned data, the following queries will be performed using MySQL or DuckDB:
 1. Group customers based on their income type and find the average annual income.
 2. Find female owners of cars and property.
 3. Find male customers who are staying with their families.